by Juan Martinez

 In the preceding years, you would occasionally hear stories about how a PMG (as it has come to be known among collectors) Green would make it out in the wild and sell for a substantial amount.
 It was nothing so alarming; usually it was just player collectors driving up the price to get the card in their collection.
 You might read in Beckett’s basketball magazine that a PMG was one of the hottest cards of the month, but it was so out of anybody’s radar, it just did not resonate.
 Every once in a while, a Michael Jordan or a Kobe Bryant would go for some crazy number but in the end, it was par for the course with those guys.

 Around 2008 to 2009, things started to get interesting.
-One day you could pick up a Bryant Reeves PMG Green for less than 50 dollars, but then a Rod Strickland would sell almost for 300 dollars.
+One day you could pick up a Bryant Reeves PMG Green for less than $50, but then a Rod Strickland would sell almost for $300.
 What was once a relatively expensive novelty card had now hit the collecting zeitgeist.
 Collectors that grew up enjoying cards from the 90s but could not afford to buy boxes were starting to pick up these cards that brought them back to their childhood.
 Disenchanted fans that no longer saw the appeal in autographs and memorabilia swatches were going back to cards whose value relied solely on design and scarcity.
-And then finally, prospectors - who had little invested in the card other than its bottom line - started driving up prices of even common players and exhausting excess inventory wherever they could find it.
+And then finally, prospectors – who had little invested in the card other than its bottom line – started driving up prices of even common players and exhausting excess inventory wherever they could find it.

-Now people are willing pay top dollar for even a common player, like say, Chris Childs, just so they can say that they own one.
+Now people are willing pay top dollar for even a common player, like say, Childs, just so they can say that they own one.
 Even the PMG Red cards are now commanding wild numbers.
 Case in point; a Jordan ended last year for $11,000.
 That’s a card that has 90 copies; imagine what a Green MJ would go for on eBay.

-For those who think this is a fad and that eventually prices will come back to earth much like Lin and the Knicks losing to cellar-dwellars New Orleans and New Jersey, you are going to be in for a very long wait.
+For those who think this is a fad and that eventually prices will come back to earth much like Lin and the Knicks losing to cellar-dwellers New Orleans and New Jersey, you are going to be in for a very long wait.
 The Precious Metal Gems brand has become as firmly entrenched in the minds of basketball card collectors as the ultimate cards to own as anything Upper Deck has made and it didn’t even require Michael Jordan to put sign his name on it.